hashicorp/design-system/website/docs/patterns/table-multi-select/partials/specifications/specifications.md

 ### In context

-When combining a Multi-select pattern with filtering and similar functional elements around the Table, using a 16px vertical gap be filter elements, Multi-select pattern, and Table.
+When combining a Multi-select pattern with filtering and similar functions acting on Table data, use a 16px vertical gap between rows of related elements.

 ![Spacing in context with other elements](/assets/patterns/table-multi-select/multi-select-in-context-spacing.png)

 ## Layout

-For a basic Table (e.g., one that doesn't use filtering), place the selection pattern above the top-right corner of the Table.
+For a basic Table (e.g., one that doesn’t use filtering), place the selection pattern above the top-right corner of the Table.

 ![A basic multi-select example in context](/assets/patterns/table-multi-select/multi-select-in-context-basic.png)

 ### Layout with a filter pattern

-When composing a Multi-select pattern with a [Filter bar](/patterns/filter-patterns?tab=specifications#filter-bar-1) and [Applied filters](/patterns/filter-patterns?tab=specifications#applied-filters-1), maintain the same placement.
+When composing a Multi-select pattern together with a [Filter bar](/patterns/filter-patterns?tab=specifications#filter-bar-1) and [Applied filters](/patterns/filter-patterns?tab=specifications#applied-filters-1), maintain the same placement.

 ![Multi-select with a Filter Pattern](/assets/patterns/table-multi-select/multi-select-in-context-filters.png)